What You Need to Know

 Your teeth may also start to develop white spots, and the area near the gum line may look dark, due to contrast with the whitened part of the teeth.
 These blemishes should even out within weeks after completing the bleaching process.

 Some patients find that the upper teeth whiten quicker than the lower teeth, and this is because the lower teeth are smaller with thinner enamel.
 The reservoirs on the trays for the lower teeth will therefore be smaller.
 The color discrepancy should even out, and if it doesn’t, Dr. Bigelow can have you wear trays for an additional amount of time on the lower teeth.
 Even is there is some discrepancy, it should not be readily noticeable.

 Permanently Maintaining Your New White Tooth Color

-All natural teeth darken with time.
-It’s normal.
-It is much preferable to “maintain” the whiteness of your teeth rather than touch-up the whiteness.
-Waiting until your teeth darken and then touching them up is a losing proposition over time.
+It is normal for teeth to darken with time.
+Rather than try to make discolored teeth white, it is better to try and maintain the whiteness you already have.
+Don’t wait until your teeth are dark to consider teeth whitening.
 Keeping your teeth at their maximum whiteness, not allowing them to ever darken is the only sure-fire way to have a lifetime of beautiful white teeth – FOREVER!